How to Extract Followers from Any Twitter Account for Lead Gen

 Why Extract Followers from Twitter?

-When you extract followers from Twitter, you're essentially mining a database of people who have already expressed interest in your industry, your competitors' solutions, or related topics.
-These aren't random cold leads.
-They're warm prospects who have self-selected by clicking "Follow."
+When you extract followers from Twitter, you are mining a database of people who have already expressed interest in your industry, your competitors' solutions, or related topics.
+These are not random cold leads.
+They are warm prospects who self-selected by clicking "Follow."

 The Math Behind Twitter Follower Extraction